Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Quarterstaff
 - Attunement

-**Draining Touch**: Meele attacks with *Vampiric Scepter* deals 1d6 additinal necrotic damage
+**Draining Touch**: Attacks with *Vampiric Scepter* deals 1d6 additinal necrotic damage

 **Vampiric Influence**: You are a creature of the night and gain 60ft darkvision.

-**Bloood Transfer**: *Once a round when you deal necrotic damage you heal an amount equal to your twice your proficiency bonus.
+**Bloood Transfer**: Once a round when you deal necrotic damage you heal an amount equal to your twice your proficiency bonus.

-**Curse of the Fangs**: Whenever you take radiant damage you gain two stack of grievous wounds.
+**Curse of the Fangs**: Whenever you take radiant damage you gain grievous wounds.

 ---